wp-plugins/wp-to-twitter/readme.txt

 *Support for multiple authors with independent Twitter &amp; Cligs accounts.
 *Other minor textual revisions, addition of API availability check in the Settings panel.
-*Bugfixes: If editing a post by XMLRPC, you could not disable tweeting your edits.
+*Bugfixes: If editing a post by XMLRPC, you could not disable Tweeting your edits.
 FIXED.

 = 1.2.8 =